payvision-development/recruitment-challenges/3.TransactionProcessor/readme.md

-# Excercise 3: Functional javascript
+# Transactions Processor

-We want to develop a new transactions processor to complete online payments. **TransactionProcessor.js** file contains the code scaffolding of our new payments engine.
+We want to develop a new transactions processor library to complete online payments. **TransactionProcessor.js** file contains the code scaffolding of our new payments engine.

 ## Your tasks

 - Have a look to the code.
 Do you miss any class?
-- Complete TransactionProcessor.js class.
+- Complete **./src/TransactionProcessor.js** class.
 - Make sure all tests pass.
-- Would you include more tests?
+Would you include more tests?
 - Do you know the pattern used by TransactionProcessor class?

 We strongly recommend the use of: map, filter and reduce (among others).